Skip to main content

 Antelope, CA, California

-Smoking tolerance level [1= very illegal 5=virtually legal]: 4.9
+[1= very illegal 5=virtually legal]: 4.9

-Law Enforcement: Police?
+Police?
 In Antelope there are no police, even if there are, they are not worried about some pot smoker.
 You can walk down the street smoking a blunt, joint, whatever and if a cop rolls by, most will just keep going.
 If you get caught somehow, the cops will just take your weed, and tell you not to do it again, sometimes they might even let you go with just a warning.
 It depends how you act towards the cop.

-Where to Buy Marijuana in Antelope: It’s pretty damn easy to buy weed here.
+: It’s pretty damn easy to buy weed here.
 Just go to Lone Oak Park anytime from noon to 10 pm and you will most likely find a dealer or someone who has a connect.
 There are about 5 dealers within a 1 mile radius of that park.
 Other places are the WinCo parking lot, or the neigborhood around Blue Oak Park.
 Young people are the best people to ask, as most are friendly and will not try to rip you off or give you bunk weed (it doesn’t exist here).

-Antelope Marijuana Prices:
+Antelope Marijuana Prices

 1g – $10-15